Jim White (defensive end)

-James Charles White (September 5, 1948 – September 1981) was an American professional football defensive end for the New England Patriots, Houston Oilers, Seattle Seahawks, and Denver Broncos of the National Football League (NFL), as well as the BC Lions of the Canadian Football League (CFL).
-He played college football at Colorado State.
+James Charles White (September 5, 1948 – September 1981) was an American professional football player who was a defensive end for the New England Patriots, Houston Oilers, Seattle Seahawks, and Denver Broncos of the National Football League (NFL), as well as the BC Lions of the Canadian Football League (CFL).
+He played college football for the Colorado State Rams.

 College career

 After spending two years in community college at Northeastern Junior College, White attended Colorado State University, where he played for the Colorado State Rams football team and lettered from 1968 to 1970, playing tight end, fullback, and defensive end.

 Professional career

 BC Lions

 White signed with the BC Lions of the Canadian Football League in 1971.
 He was initially used as a tight end, making two receptions for 28 yards, but played defensive end for the majority of his time with the Lions until he was cut from the team on September 15, 1971, being replaced by former Michigan defensive lineman Pete Newell.
 In October 1971, the Lions brought White back to the team after a series of injuries to many players on the team, including defensive end Jim Duke.

 On October 30, 1971, during the fourth quarter of the Lions' final game that season (a 31–7 victory over the Calgary Stampeders), White was ejected for fighting with Stampeders offensive lineman Lanny Boleski.

 By the end of the 1971 season, White was considered one of the best defensive linemen in the CFL.